Theodore G. Bilbo

-Bilbo was educated in rural Hancock County (later Pearl River County).
-He attended Peabody Normal College in Nashville, Tennessee, and Vanderbilt University Law School.
-After teaching school, he attained admission to the bar in 1906 and practiced in Poplarville.
-He then served in the Mississippi State Senate for four years, from 1908 to 1912.
+Bilbo was educated in rural schools and attended Peabody Normal College and Vanderbilt University Law School.
+He practiced law in Poplarville from 1906.
+He served in the Mississippi State Senate for four years, from 1908 to 1912.

-Bilbo overcame accusations of accepting bribes and won an election for lieutenant governor, a position he held from 1912 to 1916.
+Bilbo overcame accusations of accepting bribes and won an election for lieutenant governor, a position that he held from 1912 to 1916.
 In 1915, he was elected governor and served from 1916 to 1920.
 During this term, he earned accolades for enacting Progressive measures such as compulsory school attendance and increased spending on public works projects.
 He was an unsuccessful candidate for the United States House of Representatives in 1920.

-Bilbo won the election to the governorship again in 1927 and served from 1928 to 1932.
+Bilbo won the election to the governorship again in 1927, and he served from 1928 to 1932.
 During this term, Bilbo caused controversy by attempting to move the University of Mississippi from Oxford to Jackson.
 In another controversy, he aided Democratic nominee Al Smith in the 1928 presidential election by spreading the story that Republican nominee Herbert Hoover had socialized with a black woman; Mississippi voters, considering whether to maintain their allegiance to the Democratic Party in light of Smith's Catholicism and support for the repeal of Prohibition, largely remained with Smith after Bilbo's appeal to racism.